U.N. Secretary-General Ban Ki-moon Appeals to Students

 U.N.
 Secretary General Ban Ki-moon, speaking at Seton Hall on November 22, 2010

-"One of the greatest aspects of the visit of the Secretary-General,” remarked Whitehead School graduate student Kathryn Salucka, “was the opportunity to speak with him in a more intimate setting after his talk, in which he spoke very candidly about some of the salient issues facing the United Nations today, and directly answered questions from the students."
+"One of the greatest aspects of the visit of the Secretary-General,” remarked School of Diplomacy graduate student Kathryn Salucka, “was the opportunity to speak with him in a more intimate setting after his talk, in which he spoke very candidly about some of the salient issues facing the United Nations today, and directly answered questions from the students."

-Whitehead School undergraduate student Kelsey Coolidge commented that the visit by the Secretary-General gave her a rare opportunity to meet a world leader and that Mr. Ban's identification of climate change as one of the world's greatest security challenges struck a chord with her.
+School of Diplomacy undergraduate student Kelsey Coolidge commented that the visit by the Secretary-General gave her a rare opportunity to meet a world leader and that Mr. Ban's identification of climate change as one of the world's greatest security challenges struck a chord with her.
 “It was inspiring to see that the importance of this subject is recognized by the United Nations and is currently being addressed on the global agenda.
 Read more of Kelsey's reflections on the Ban Ki-moon event.